ekrell/icore_website/news/icore_news_20230929.md

 ![Peoples' Crossing](../img/sanitas_1.jpg)

-The first segment is Red Rocks Trail.
+The first segment is the Red Rocks Trail.
 As the name suggests, the path is among red rocks.
 Elevation gain is minimal, but you are surrounded by beautiful mountainous terrain.

 ![Red rocks trail](../img/sanitas_2.jpg)